How to Find Your RAM Speed, Type, and Size on Windows 10 and macOS

 View Windows 10 Memory Details via CPU-Z

-Step 1As with everything Apple, the process for finding basic details about your hardware is super-simple: just click the “Apple logo” and select “About This Mac.”
+- Click the “Apple” logo and select “About This Mac.”
 Your simplistic RAM information gets displayed in the “Overview” tab.

 To view the real-time memory usage on your Mac running the latest software, use “Spotlight” to search for “Activity Monitor,” then click on the associated link to open it, and then select the “Memory” tab.